reduxjs/redux/docs/introduction/GettingStarted.md

 ### Redux Toolkit

-[**Redux Toolkit**](https://redux-toolkit.js.org) is our official recommended approach for writing Redux logic.
+[**Redux Toolkit**](https://redux-toolkit.js.org) is our official standard approach for writing Redux logic.
 It wraps around the Redux core, and contains packages and functions that we think are essential for building a Redux app.
 Redux Toolkit builds in our suggested best practices, simplifies most Redux tasks, prevents common mistakes, and makes it easier to write Redux applications.

 RTK includes utilities that help simplify many common use cases, including [store setup](https://redux-toolkit.js.org/api/configureStore), [creating reducers and writing immutable update logic](https://redux-toolkit.js.org/api/createreducer),